 Can cancer patients eat seafood?

-Not only can cancer patients eat seafood, dietitians recommend seafood to patients because it's a great source of lean protein.
-For immunocompromised patients, it's recommended that you cook your seafood to at least 145 degrees and avoiding any raw seafood or fish.
+Not only can cancer patients eat seafood, dietitians recommend seafood to patients, because it's a great source of lean protein.
+For immunocompromised patients, it's recommended that you cook your seafood to at least 145 degrees and avoid any raw seafood or fish.

 Can cancer patients drink alcohol during treatment?

 It's recommended that people in general avoid alcohol, because it is a known risk factor for many cancers.
 But we realize that many people may still want to drink in moderation during treatment.

 The recommendations are the same as they are for non-patients: For men, no more than two drinks per day, and for women, a maximum of one drink.
 Twelve ounces of beer, five ounces of wine or 1.5 ounces of 80-proof liquor would be equal to one drink.

 Eggs are an excellent protein source and are great because they're so versatile.
 They can easily fit in almost anyone's budget, and you can eat them hot or cold if you hard-boil them.
 If you're going through treatment and things taste weird, or you're having trouble with certain temperatures of foods, you can always do something with eggs to make them a little more palatable.

 Sign up to receive our monthly Cancer Talk e-newsletter.